History of Pomona College in Timeline

 1942: Introduction of the Pomona Plan

-In 1942, Pomona College introduced the Pomona Plan, a deferred giving fundraising scheme where participants receive a lifetime annuity in exchange for donating to the college upon their death.
+In 1942, the Pomona Plan, a deferred giving fundraising scheme pioneered by Allen Hawley, was introduced at Pomona College, offering participants a lifetime annuity in exchange for donating to the college upon their death.

-1946: Pomona Joins with Claremont Men's College for Sports
+1946: Pomona Joins with Claremont Men's College in Athletics

-In 1946, Pomona joined with Claremont Men's College (later Claremont McKenna College) to compete jointly as Pomona-Claremont.
+In 1946, Pomona joined with Claremont Men's College (later renamed Claremont McKenna College) to compete together as Pomona-Claremont in athletics.

 1947: Completion of Mudd-Blaisdell Hall

-In 1947, Mudd-Blaisdell Hall, the largest residential building on campus, was completed.
-The building's full title contained 47 characters, and a staircase inside the building has 47 balusters, which are examples of the college's number 47 tradition.
+In 1947, Mudd-Blaisdell Hall, the largest residential building on Pomona College's campus, was completed.
+The full title of the building, Florence Carrier Blaisdell and Della Mullock Mudd Hall, contains 47 characters, and one of its staircases has 47 balusters.

-In 1950, the 'fountaining' tradition at Pomona College was expanded to include men.
+In 1950, the "fountaining" tradition was expanded to include men at Pomona College.

 1952: Exchange Program with Fisk University Established